-All stroke units and other stroke services independent of sector undergo quality auditing continuously or with regular time intervals (% audited/certified).
+All stroke units and other stroke services independent of sector undergo quality auditing continuously or with regular time intervals.

-Access to stroke unit care for patients with acute stroke (% admitted to stroke unit care <24 hours).
+Access to stroke unit care for patients with acute stroke.

-Access to: CT/MRI, vascular imaging, ECG, long-term ECG-monitoring, cardiac echo (TTE, TOE), dysphagia screening, and blood tests during stroke unit admission (% of stroke units with access).
+Mandatory access to: CT/MRI, vascular imaging, ECG, long-term ECG-monitoring, cardiac echo (TTE, TOE), dysphagia screening, and blood tests during stroke unit admission.

-Access to early stroke unit rehabilitation including early supported discharge (% access).
+Access to early stroke unit rehabilitation including early supported discharge.

-Access to basic secondary prevention including antithrombotics, antihypertensives and statins as well as life style advice (% according to WHO data).
+Access to basic secondary prevention including antithrombotics, antihypertensives and statins as well as life style advice.

-A binding personalised, documented rehabilitation and sector transition plan provided at the time of discharge (% patients provided with plan).
+A binding personalised, documented rehabilitation and sector transition plan provided at the time of discharge.

-Follow-up at 3-6 months after the stroke incident including a Post Stroke Check list and a functional assessment and referral for relevant interventions (% patients with follow-up).
+Follow-up at 3-6 months after the stroke incident including a Post Stroke Check list and a functional assessment and referral for relevant interventions.

 Summary data from the individual countries will be provided to SAP-E to be published annually.